Eagle Falls & Eagle Lake Trail is an amazing wilderness hike in Lake Tahoe that offers incredible views for relatively little work.

 Eagle Lake trail is only 2 miles long (round trip) and features stunning panoramic views of Emerald Bay, passes Upper Eagle Falls Bridge, and ends at the beautiful Eagle Lake.

-In this post, we cover how to get to Eagle Falls & Eagle Lake Trailhead, cost, difficulty, and other hiking tips.
+In this post, we cover how to get to Eagle Falls & Eagle Lake Trailhead, trail difficulty, and other hiking tips!

 About Eagle Falls & Eagle Lake Trail

 The hike to Eagle Falls and Eagle Lake is short but it steadily climbs up and gains around 450 feet in elevation.
-During this hike, you’ll be walking on slippery rocks and uneven ground so wearing slip-resistant hiking shoes with a good grip is a must.
+During this hike, you’ll be walking on slippery rocks and uneven ground so wearing good hiking boots with a grip is a must.

-If you’re wondering if Eagle Falls and Eagle Lake Trail is dog friendly – the answer is yes.
-This trail is located in Desolation Wilderness that allows dogs.
+If you’re wondering if Eagle Falls and Eagle Lake Trail are dog-friendly – the answer is yes.
+This trail is located in Desolation Wilderness which allows dogs.